 - Event ID 9016 provides ghosting results for a volume.
-For example, Free space percent is, Number of files ghosted in session, Number of files failed to ghost, etc.
+For example, Free space percent, Number of files ghosted in session, Number of files that failed to ghost, etc.

 - Event ID 9029 provides ghosting session information.
 For example, Number of files attempted in the session, Number of files tiered in the session, Number of files already tiered, etc.

 Recall: To monitor recall activity and errors, check the following event logs: